 Any organization has a strategy, even small businesses and individuals, so with some modifications, the Balanced Scorecard can be used by any organization, including non-profits.
 According to a study by the Gartner Group, over 50% of large organizations have adopted the Balanced Scorecard.

 The root of the problem is that the strategic picture in the minds of top managers is not the same as a picture in the minds of line-level employees.
 Studies by the Balanced Scorecard Collaborative report show that more than 95% of employees don’t understand an organization’s strategy.
 This leads organizations to a less effective and efficient execution.

 Balanced Scorecard supposes to help fix this problem by aligning top-level goals with line-level actions, and thus make the strategy execution process more trackable.

 Here, we have more facts about the Balance Scorecard that shed light on how widely it is used and what problems it solves.

 Is it about Key Performance Indicators?

-In its earlier versions it looked more like performance measurement framework where measures (not necessary the key performance indicators) played a significant role.
+In its earlier versions, it looked more like a performance measurement framework where measures (not necessarily the key performance indicators) played a significant role.
 Now the measures are responsible for tracking strategy execution, but I’d say that the main part is a strategy map with business goals connected by cause-and-effect links.
-Metrics are still there, but they are not the main goal of the game.
+The metrics are still there, but they are not the main goal of the game.

 What are the key principles of the Balanced Scorecard?

-I’m simplifying, but in my opinion these are 3 most important principles:
+I’m simplifying, but in my opinion, these are three most important principles:

 - Cause-and-effect relationship between objectives